oliverkwebb/oliverkwebb.github.io/content/articles/newtime.md

 ## Nanoseconds, Floating Point Percision, and the Y2262 problem

 It would be awfully convenient to represent time in nanosecond form everywhere all of the time.
-It'd give strftime and strptime the ability to print mili/micro/nanoseconds.
-And it'd remove the need for the timespec struct used in a lot of system-level time functions.
+It'd give `strftime` and `strptime` the ability to print milli/micro/nanoseconds.
+And it'd remove the need for the `timespec` struct used in a lot of system-level time functions.

-Because of this, in my time library, the base time type (`date_t`) should contain the number of nanoseconds since the Unix Epoch.

 A floating point number is able to store values up to 2^mantissa_length^ with integral precision.
 Actually, calculating floating point precision loss is surprisingly easy.
 For a number n; Any number below 2^n^ will have at least 2^n-mantissa_length^ precision.